CHRISTCHURCH AND DISTRICT MODEL FLYING CLUB

 IT IS NO LONGER A CLUB-APPROVED SITE FOR FLYING

 NOTE - Although the Hill is a public place, it is also an SSSI and, just as important, within the Bournemouth Airport Controlled Airspace.

 So please, before flying, contact the Air Traffic Control (ATC) on 01202 364150 to requst permission to fly (I suggest you use Rob’s format below).
 If you can’t get in touch with the ATC, don’t fly!

-The north-facing slopes are also a breeding area for ground-nesting birds.
+The north-facing slopes are also a breeding area for ground-nesting birds, 1 March - 31 July.
 If you land out, take very great care when recovering your model.
-If you take a dog, it must be kept on a lead on the slopes - Ed
+If you take a dog, it must be kept on a lead in these months - Ed

 The Hill is to the NW of Christchurch, above the B3073 Fairmile road.
 Turn right at the second of the two roundabouts out of town, take the first left then right and park on the residential roads.
 There is an entrance to the area here - there are three or four more around the base of the hill.
 At the top you look out over the Avon valley.
 The slopes are where it says “Tumuli” on the map - Ed

 “The Hill was a regular Christchurch Club stop back in the late 70’s through to the 80’s (and it was on the paper “where to fly” sheet I was given when I joined in the late 90’s - Ed) I remember well looking out of the School window seeing a NE wind and getting excited about anc cycle there with model under my arm after they let us out.
 I think it became less popular in the 90’s as the small trees had become too big and in my case I met Girls so stopped going!